Past Support

 The mission of the DBAR is to be an essential tool for the investigation of the epidemiology and biology of DBA and the conduct of therapeutic trials.

-DBA is an extremely rare, severe anemia of childhood.
+DBAS is an extremely rare, severe anemia of childhood.
 It is estimated that there are only 20-40 new cases per year in the United States and Canada.
 Because of the rarity of this disorder there are gaps in the understanding of its natural history.
-For this reason, the Diamond Blackfan Anemia Registry (DBAR) of North America was established in 1991 to collect accurate clinical and demographic data on DBA patients and their families.
-Headquartered at the Feinstein Institute for Medical Research (part of the Northwell Health System and Cohen Children’s Medical Center of New York), the DBAR is a research organization dedicated to acquiring, analyzing and disseminating information on Diamond Blackfan anemia to affected individuals, their families and medical professionals.
-The DBAR has collected information on almost 700 patients in its database.
+For this reason, the Diamond Blackfan Anemia Registry (DBAR) of North America was established in 1991 to collect accurate clinical and demographic data on patients with DBAS and their families.
+The DBAR is a research organization dedicated to acquiring, analyzing and disseminating information on Diamond Blackfan anemia syndrome to affected individuals, their families and medical professionals.
+The DBAR has collected information over 850 patients in its database.

-• The DBAR collects confidential data on patients with DBA in the US, Canada, and Mexico.
+• The DBAR collects confidential data on patients with DBAS in the US, Canada, and Mexico.

 • Patients are enrolled with the help of their hematologists and other physicians (internists and pediatricians).